As the days go by, I continue to eliminate the I, 2023

-Reflecting back upon feedback given in response to a Research Method Report I submit during my Masters of Arts course, it was unknown to me at that time that I had written it from a prominent analytical perspective, squeezing out the ‘I’.
+Reflecting back upon feedback given in response to a Research Method Report submit during my Masters of Arts course, in 2017, it was unknown to me at that time that I had squeezed out the ‘I’.
 To understand the nature of why I had begun to write in this way I sought out Ingar Brinck’s text ‘The Indexical ‘I’: The First Person in Thought and Language’, in particular the chapter; ‘Context-independence’.

-Brinck references John Campbell in ‘Past, Space and Self’, who defines the concept of a person as the ‘unity of one’s thoughts (at a given moment) and their continuity (over time)’, through which, we must ‘conceive of oneself as a common cause of effects in the external world both physically and psychologically’.
-Returning to Brinck, who stresses how there is no ‘guarantee’ of forming an ‘identity’, when ‘identity’ is continually ‘presupposed by the use of ‘I’’, in which, ‘I’ could literally be anyone ‘I’ aspire to be, she breaks-down the notion of a ‘privileged point of view’, stating that, it is a ‘reductionist’ way of thinking.
+Brinck references John Campbell in ‘Past, Space and Self’ who defines the concept of a person as the ‘unity of one’s thoughts (at a given moment) and their continuity (over time)’, through which, we must ‘conceive of oneself as a common cause of effects in the external world both physically and psychologically’.
+Brinck stresses how there is no ‘guarantee’ of forming an ‘identity’ when ‘identity’ is continually ‘presupposed by the use of ‘I’’, in which, ‘I’ could literally be anyone ‘I’ aspire to be, and refers to the notion of a ‘privileged point of view’ as a ‘reductionist’ way of thinking.

-Brink continues to cite Campbell, who relates to the ‘unifying principle’ of bringing together ‘contradictory thoughts’, as being tied up with our avoidance of enduring the ‘causal impact’ of experiencing ‘mental states’ of confusion, here, Brinck contends the difficulty of understanding oneself as a ‘continuer…[if]…one cannot, for instance, reason about or plan for oneself’.
-Referring to the building of ‘conditions’, as an affirmation of ‘indexical self-awareness’, she states how we are not able to ‘…evolve unless the interactions between the subject and [our] environment would leave traces in [our] mental life’, through which, we can reflect.
+Continuing to cite Campbell, Brink relates to the ‘unifying principle’ of bringing together ‘contradictory thoughts’ as being tied up with our avoidance of enduring the ‘causal impact’ of experiencing ‘mental states’ of confusion.
+Here, Brinck contends the difficulty of understanding oneself as a ‘continuer…[if]…one cannot, for instance, reason about or plan for oneself’.
+Referring to the building of ‘conditions’, as an affirmation of ‘indexical self-awareness’, she states how we are not able to ‘…evolve unless the interactions between the subject and [our] environment would leave traces in [our] mental life’, through which we can reflect.

-Reflecting upon Brinck’s definition of a ‘third-person view’ as being ‘self-detach[ed]’ and a ‘centreless perspective of the world’, in which, we must ask ourselves to disregard our personal perspectives and our ‘moral rules’ that we live by to ‘guide’ our ‘actions’, again, Brinck contends if it possible to achieve a ‘suspension of self-awareness’, while ‘retain[ing]’ our own perspectives, which she describes as having to be held within ‘the back of [our] head’.
-Visualizing a ‘third-person view’ as being ‘from nowhere’, which can create ‘a deadlock’, Brinck draws attention to the ‘dangers’ of ‘detach[ing] from real life’ along with losing our responsiveness to react to ‘dangers’ when we ‘lack’ any ‘self-concern’.
+Reflecting upon Brinck’s definition of a ‘third-person view’ as being ‘self-detach[ed]’ and a ‘centreless perspective of the world’, in which, we must ask ourselves to disregard our personal perspectives and our ‘moral rules’ that we live by to ‘guide’ our ‘actions’, again, Brinck contends if it possible to achieve a ‘suspension of self-awareness’, while ‘retain[ing]’ our own perspectives, that she describes as having to be held within ‘the back of [our] head’.
+Defining the act of visualizing a ‘third-person view’ as being from ‘from nowhere’ and ‘a deadlock’, Brinck draws attention to the ‘dangers’ of ‘detach[ing] from real life’ as having the potential of losing our responsiveness to react to ‘dangers’ if we ‘lack’ any ‘self-concern’.
 [1]

 Reflecting upon the creator of literary works as ‘run[ning] the risk of seeking a sense of belonging in the work, through a ‘bond’, Blanchot explicates how, the creator must ‘de-subjectivize’ in order to ‘transform…thinking into making’ and allow for ‘affirmation’ to enter into a place of solitude.
 Blanchot goes on to describe solitude as;